 Also introduced into the fold is Travis (Australian Harrison Gilbertson) Becky’s ex and father of the unborn child to provide some depth and dynamic interaction, as their fervour reaches fever pitch and leads the audience on a twisted, convoluted journey of redemption.

-In The Tall Green Grass propels this theme further, but is constantly bogged down in a merky plot that draws on and feels repetitive and predictable as it draws to its conclusion.
+Natali seems to love project his protagonists into a tangled web of fear and resolution that shows the kernel of humanity at its core.
+In The Tall Grass propels this theme further, but is constantly bogged down in a merky plot that draws on and feels repetitive and predictable as it draws to its conclusion.

 Back in 2010, Director, writer, producer, and actor, Andrew Bowser attempted to take on all these roles in a self-funded, low-budget movie that serves as a massive homage to The Blair Witch Project.

 In this instance, Bowser takes on the titular role of Jimmy Tupper, a drop-beat down and out loser, who is viewed by his friends as a waste of space stoner.

 So on one night, boozed up and blacked out, his so-called friends decide to abandon him in the woods as a prank.
 The next day though, Tupper fails to turn up for work.
 The friends go back to the woods to find a crazed and shambled Jimmy proclaiming that he had come face to face with a strange goatman.
 Naturally the friends dismiss this outrageous tale, so Jimmy sets out to prove them wrong by going back into the woods to get his proof.